Toncy741/global-super-store-sales-analysis/README.md

  It displays various key metrics such as total sales, quantity sold, profit, and number of returns across different segments, markets, and regions.
-The data is presented through charts, maps, and summary numbers, allowing for visual analysis of sales performance.
+The data is presented through charts, maps, and summary numbers,

  a sales analysis dashboard that provides insights into the performance of a global super store business.
 It displays various visualizations and metrics related to sales, shipping costs, and geographical distribution.